jhautry/echo-dot/README.md

 * Determine if identified user credentials are stored securely (i.e. encrypted).
 * Determine if confidential network traffic to and from the Echo Dot is transmitted securely  (i.e. encrypted).
 * Determine if there is an unsecure, remote method of communication to the Echo Dot that can be abused by malicious outsiders.
-* Identify safe placement practices for Echo Dots by finding the threshold decibel levels required to converse with Alexa.
+* Identify safe placement practices for Echo Dots.

 ---